The Client (The Office): Production

 This episode was the third episode of the series directed by Greg Daniels.
 Daniels had previously directed the episodes "Basketball" and "The Dundies".
 "The Client" was written by Paul Lieberstein, who acts on the show as human resources director Toby Flenderson.
 The idea for Jan and Michael to have a romantic relationship was conceived by Steve Carell as far back as the filming of the pilot episode.
 According to writer and producer Greg Daniels "it was like he (Michael) was turned on by his teacher."
-Writer and actor Paul Lieberstein said that the first idea that anybody came up for the episode was the final shot, where Jim and Michael look at each other and shake their heads, suggesting that they had been through similar experiences.
+Lieberstein said that the first idea that anybody came up for the episode was the final shot, where Jim and Michael look at each other and shake their heads, suggesting that they had been through similar experiences.
 The rest of the episode was written to lead to that scene.
 The scene where Oscar tells a story about a date getting a background check on him was based on an actual date that Paul Lieberstein went on.

 While filming, Steve Carell and Tim Meadows improvised a lot of their dinner scene, but most of it never made the final cut.
 One improvised scene that did make the final cut was the "Baby Back Ribs" song.
 In an interview, Jenna Fischer said that the rooftop scene was her favorite to shoot.
 Fischer recalled that "there was a very small crew up on the roof and they had the cameras really far away."
+For the scene where the characters do a read-through of "Threat Level Midnight", in an inverse of the typical television filming process, the cast members held scripts on-camera but improvised most of their dialogue.
 After the main shooting ended, producers decided to do a re-shoot to explain the "Dwigt" situation clearly and concisely.
 The kiss between Michael and Jan was rehearsed and filmed "many, many, many times", according to B. J. Novak.
 While editing the kiss between Michael and Jan, Greg Daniels brought many people into the editing room to see if they thought the kiss was too long or not long enough.

+Among the scenes deleted from the episode before broadcast was a talking head interview in which Jim says that his worst first date was when he went out to lunch with Pam under the mistaken impression that they were on a date and learned that she was engaged; Daniels said this was his favorite scene of season two.